 Are you eligible for OPT?

 You must be in the U.S. in active F-1 status for at least 1 full academic year, and have a valid passport for at least 6 months to be eligible to apply.
 If you are applying for post-completion OPT be sure that you are in your last term or semester.
 You are eligible to apply for a new OPT at each education level (associates, bachelors, masters, doctorate).
 Keep in mind that your employment must be related to your major.
 If you realize after applying that you have to take more courses, you will lose a substantial portion of your OPT as it will be reduced to part-time OPT until you complete your studies.

 Fill out an OPT Request on your OISS portal

 Find your OPT application instructions, checklist, Q&A links on your OISS Student portal under "OPT Request".
 You do not need to schedule an appointment with the OISS to apply for post-completion OPT, unless you have questions about the process.
 If you are applying for pre-completion OPT, please schedule a time with a Designated School Officer (DSO), so we can determine your eligibility.

 Once the OISS has reviewed your OPT request, we will issue you an "OPT Requested" I-20, which is a required supporting document.
 The online filing option allows F-1 students to apply for the post-completion OPT, request a Social Security Number (SSN) (if needed), upload supporting application documents, pay the filing fee, track the status of their application, communicate with USCIS and receive all notifications from USCIS via their online account (these include pending notices, requests for evidence (RFE), denials, and approvals).

 You should not travel outside the U.S. while you have an OPT application in pending

 status.
-Once you are in possession of your employment authorization document (EAD card), you
+Once you are in possession of your employment authorization document (EAD card) and

 and your EAD card.
 You must let us know when you have updated the SEVP portal when you report your employment so that we can issue you an updated employment I-20